Expiration Date of Entry Visa

 D/S: Duration of Status notation

-The F-1 or J-1 student is admitted to the United States for "duration of status," noted as "D/S" on both Form I-94 and Form I-20 or DS-2019 IDs.
+The F-1 or J-1 student is admitted to the United States for "duration of status," noted as "D/S" on both Form I-20 or DS-2019 IDs.
 Duration of status means the period during which the student is pursuing a full course of study in any educational program (e.g., BA) and any periods of authorized practical training, plus sixty days (F-1) or 30 days (J-1) within which to depart from the U.S. or apply for a change of status.
-The Form I-94 should be kept in the student's passport at all times, since it indicates the purpose of admission and the length of time for which his or her stay is authorized.
+The Form I-94 should be printed and kept with your other documents, since it indicates the purpose of admission and the length of time for which his or her stay is authorized.
 Students should also always have with them their Form I-20 or DS-2019, particularly when they travel, even within the United States, since this is their personal identification and carries their computerized "Admission Number."
 A non-immigrant who remains in the U.S. beyond the period for which he/she has been granted permission to stay may become subject to deportation.

 Extension of Stay

-All international students should pay attention to their approved length of stay in the U.S. The length of authorized stay for F-1 and J-1 individuals is indicated on the Form I-94 as D/S (duration of status), and refers to item 5 on the I-20 and to item 3 on the DS-2019.
-People who need additional time to complete their degree requirements must consult with the Center for Global Education at least 30 days prior to the expiration of their authorized length of stay.
+All international students should pay attention to their approved length of stay in the U.S. The length of authorized stay for F-1 and J-1 individuals is indicated on the I-94 print out as D/S (duration of status), and refers to item 5 on the I-20 and to item 3 on the DS-2019.
+People who need additional time to complete their degree requirements must consult with the Office of International Recruitment and Admission at least 30 days prior to the expiration of their authorized length of stay.